stacks-network/stacks-core/NFT_USE_CASE.md

 🟩  deployed: ST2NEB84ASENDXKYGJPQW86YXQCEFEX2ZQPG87ND.simple-nft-l1 (ok true)

 Then, publish the layer 2 contracts.
+Note, it might take a minute for the hyperchain node to start accepting transactions, so these commands could fail if you send them too early (but you can always re-try when the node is ready).
 ```
 node ./publish_tx.js trait-standards ../contracts-l2/trait-standards.clar 2 0
 node ./publish_tx.js simple-nft-l2 ../contracts-l2/simple-nft-l2.clar 2 1